stat301-2-2024-winter/final-project-2-louiseoh2025/README.md

 - `3_fit_ridge.R`: codes used to specify and fit the ridge regression model

-- `3_fit_rf.R`: codes used to specify and fit the random forest model
+- `3_fit_rf.R`: codes used to specify and fit/tune the random forest model

-- `3_fit_knn.R`: codes used to specify and fit the k-nearest neighbor model
+- `3_fit_knn.R`: codes used to specify and fit/tune the k-nearest neighbor model

-- `3_fit_bt.R`: codes used to specify and fit the boosted tree model
+- `3_fit_bt.R`: codes used to specify and fit/tune the boosted tree model

 - `4_model_analysis.R`: codes used to analyze which model works best